We love data, and we love checklists. So we decided to put one together for other business users in the software industry to share what we've learned.

 You should identify the persona of your end-users, so the project meets their expectations and answers their needs.

-It is something with a Return On Investment.
 You want the answer to this pain or business need.
 The project output is that answer to the pain or business need.
 It is a frame you can refer to when you need to make decisions on the project.

 Step 3: Define Key Success Factors